 It’s All In The Phone

 The name Uber is often used to describe a new generation of companies that use apps to connect consumers with independent contractors who provide services with other equipment or goods.
 For example, to work as an Uber driver, you must own a car, and to be included in Airbnb’s rental network, you must own or manage a property.
 Stepes functions similarly – you can put your professional translation skills to use and to do so, all you need is your phone.

 more uber than uber – hero

-With Stepes, you can translate anytime, anywhere, in their favorite cafe, on the road or in between classes in university.
+With Stepes, you can translate anytime, anywhere, in your favorite cafe, on the road or in between classes in university.
 Stepes is a true innovation within the sharing economy, because you share your knowledge with the world without needing material goods.
 Stepes translators can complete the entire service delivery using their smartphones.
 This gives you extreme flexibility as you can use chunks of free time to earn extra money on the side.

 Why is Stepes more uber?